schrodinger/gpusimilarity/README.md

 Architecture and benchmarks were presented in [a presentation at the 2018 RDKit European UGM](gpusimilarity_rdkit_presentation.pdf).

+## Incentive Version

+The commercial GPUSimilarity product ("GPUSimFP") with additional enhancements, maintenance and support is available from [Schrödinger](https://www.schrodinger.com).
+Enhancements to the incentive version will be periodically merged into the open source version, similar to Incentive PyMOL.

 ## Basic Benchmark

 On a machine with four Tesla V100, searching one billion compounds takes ~0.2 seconds.